 Use light at dusk and in the dark.

 Our personnel monitor snow safety on the slopes.
 A professional with training for snow safety measures and evaluates the potential risk of avalanches.

 If there is a potential avalanche risk, we share this information with our personnel and customers.
 We also inform about the risk at the lifts and on the slope-specific information boards, on the maps and on the slopes themselves using signposts.

 Levi Freeski areas have their own rules, please familiarize yourself with them here.

 112 SUOMI EMERGENCY APP

 We highly recommend installing the 112 Suomi mobile app because it makes it easy for the emergency personnel to find you.
 With the app you can call to the national emergency telephone number with a push of a button and the app will automatically share your GPS coordinates with the emergency center during your call.

 We also use the RECCO Advanced Rescue Technology (RECCO.COM).
 The RECCO system is used by ski resorts and rescue teams when searching for people who are lost or buried in an avalanche.
 The RECCO reflector will ping back the signal sent from the search party's RECCO search device.

 Flying remote-controlled drones over the slopes during the opening hours is strictly forbidden.
-In expectional circumstances, including advertising film shoots, you may apply for a special permission in advance by contacting Head of Security email@example.com.
+In exceptional circumstances, including advertising film shoots, you may apply for special permission in advance by contacting the Head of Security email@example.com.
 When flying a drone, avoid lift structures as well as the now groomers and snowmobiles moving on the slopes from a sufficient distance.
 Also, note other aircraft moving in nearby of the tourist center, and the EU regulations regarding drone flying.